rideskip/anchor/console/README.md

 * `CONSOLE_PROMPT` - The string displayed to prompt for console input (default of "> ").
 * `CONSOLE_BUFFER_ATTRIBUTES` - Extra GCC attributes to add to the internal buffers used by the console library (default of none).
-This can be used to if these buffers should be placed in a different linker section, for example.
+As an example, this can be used in cases where these buffers should be placed in a different linker section.
 * `CONSOLE_HELP_COMMAND` - Enables the built-in help command (default of 1).
 This can be disabled to save code space.
 Disabling this will also remove the `desc` attribute of commands and arguments.